cerndigitalmemory/oais-platform/README.md

 | oais_psql    | Postgresql | Database                        |                           |
 | oais_pgadmin | PGAdmin    | Database Browser                | [:5050](http://localhost:5050) |

+Run `docker-compose up` to bring up the full stack.
+The django app will auto reload on file modifications.

+To also serve the frontend application, copy a build of [oais-web](https://gitlab.cern.ch/digitalmemory/oais-web) in the "static" folder and uncomment the last lines of `oais_platform/urls.py`.

 See [troubleshooting](docs/troubleshooting.md) for more instructions on how to see logs and run commands in the single containers.

 ### Django